-Janine Tucker, a five-time IWLCA Regional Coach of the Year, is the all-time winningest coach at Johns Hopkins with a 291-161 (.644) record in 26 seasons, including a 223-145 (.606) mark at the Division I level.
+Janine Tucker, a five-time IWLCA Regional Coach of the Year, is the all-time winningest coach at Johns Hopkins with a 303-171 record in 28 seasons.
 She took over the Blue Jay women's lacrosse program in August 1993 and successfully guided the program's transition from Division III to Division I without missing a beat.
-A 1989 graduate of Loyola (MD) and a member of the Greyhound Athletic Hall of Fame, Tucker has led the Blue Jays to double-digit win totals in 22 of her 26 seasons, eight NCAA Division I Tournament appearances, three ECAC Division I championship games and four NCAA Division III Tournament appearances.
-Tucker reached yet another milestone in 2016 as she became the ninth coach in NCAA Division I history to reach 250 wins when JHU beat visiting Marquette, 11-8, on February 12.
-The win was also the 400th in program history.
+A 1989 graduate of Loyola (MD) and a member of the Greyhound Athletic Hall of Fame, Tucker has led the Blue Jays to double-digit win totals in 22 of her 28 seasons, nine NCAA Division I Tournament appearances, three ECAC Division I championship games and four NCAA Division III Tournament appearances.
+Tucker reached yet another milestone in 2021earning her 300th career win!

-The last six years rank as one of the most successful eras in Johns Hopkins women's lacrosse history as the Blue Jays won 71 games and made five NCAA Tournament appearances.
-Hopkins made its debut in the Big Ten in 2017 after playing two seasons as an independent and made the Big Ten semifinals in 2017 and 2018.
-The Blue Jays have posted seven straight double-digit win seasons, including back-to-back 10-win seasons in 2018 and 2019.
+The last eight years rank as one of the most successful eras in Johns Hopkins women's lacrosse history as the Blue Jays have won 83 games and made six NCAA Tournament appearances dating back to the 2013 season.
+Hopkins made its debut in the Big Ten in 2017 after playing two seasons as an independent and made the Big Ten semifinals in 2017, 2018 and 2021.
+The Blue Jays had posted seven straight double-digit win seasons prior to the shortened 2020 campaign, including back-to-back 10-win seasons in 2018 and 2019.
 Hopkins went 10-8 in 2019 and earned its second straight NCAA Tournament berth.
 The 2019 season also produced a trio of All-Big Ten selections in Jeanne Kachris, Ellie McNulty and Maggie Schneidereith.

 The 2004 to 2007 seasons can contend with 2012-2016 as the most successful in program history, as the Blue Jays posted a 47-23 record against a lineup of nationally ranked teams and made three appearances in the NCAA Tournament.
 In 2007, Hopkins tied the then school Division I record with 12 wins, finishing with a 12-8 record, and advanced to the first ever ALC title game.
 Hopkins then made its third trip in four seasons to the NCAAs, advancing to the Elite 8 for the first time in school Division I history.